sparsileg/Photyx/design/photyx_spec.md

 ## 11. Updates

 Application updates are managed via `tauri-plugin-updater`.
+Updates are hosted on GitHub Releases.

 - Photyx checks for updates on launch
 - If a newer version is found, the user is notified via the notification bar
 - The user chooses when to download and install — updates are never applied automatically
 - Updates are distributed as signed packages (.msi on Windows, .dmg on macOS, .AppImage on Linux)
 - Update packages are signed with a private key; tampered packages are rejected
-- Update manifest is hosted at a stable URL (GitHub Releases or equivalent)
+- Update manifest (`latest.json`) is hosted on GitHub Releases and generated automatically by Tauri's build toolchain

 ---